France seeks to make amends with big Berlin Wall fete

 President Nicolas Sarkozy will be joining Britain’s Gordon Brown and Russian President Dmitry Medvedev at Berlin’s Brandenburg Gate on Monday evening in a show of unity 20 years after the fall of the Wall sent shock waves around the world.

-A group of 27 violonists from across Europe, accompanied by choir singers, will perform from a stage purposely built on special pillars erected on the square to symbolise fragments of the Wall.
+A group of 27 violinists from across Europe, accompanied by choir singers, will perform from a stage purposely built on special pillars erected on the square to symbolise fragments of the Wall.

-Images tracing some of the dark hours of divided Europe will be projected onto the facades of surrounding buildings on Place de la Concorde during the show starting at 7 pm (1800 GMT).
+Images tracing some of the dark hours of divided Europe will be projected onto the facades of surrounding buildings on Place de la Concorde during the show starting at 7 pm local time.

 French foreign ministry archives released earlier this month showed the extent to which Mitterrand and British prime minister Margaret Thatcher fretted over reunification after the Wall’s collapse caught them by surprise.